johnfmorton/html-loader-srcset/README.md

 };
 ```

-If you need to define two different loader configs, you can also change the config's property name via `html-loader?config=otherHtmlLoaderConfig`:
+If you need to define two different loader configs, you can also change the config's property name via `html-loader-srcset?config=otherHtmlLoaderConfig`:

 ```js
 module.exports = {